MassivePixel/YAXL.Redux/README.md

 This creates a store that acts as a counter since it holds a single `int` value inside.
 It can handle two string based actions (actions can be any object) which serve as increment/decrement.

 We can use it in our Xamarin app for consistent UI updates.
-If the UI is give as:
+If the UI is given as:

 ```xml
 <StackLayout VerticalOptions="Center">